Frank Turner: Personal life

 Turner married actress and musician Jessica Guise on 30 August 2019.
 He frequently collaborates with her and her band Guise, who release music through Xtra Mile Recordings.
+On 17 September 2024, Guise posted to Instagram that their marriage was over following "Frank's actions on his US tour in June".

-Turner has cited The Weakerthans, Bruce Springsteen, Black Flag, NOFX, The Descendants, Counting Crows, Nirvana and Johnny Cash as musical influences.
+Turner has cited The Weakerthans, Bruce Springsteen, Black Flag, NOFX, Descendents, Counting Crows, Nirvana, The Clash and Johnny Cash as musical influences.
 Through his music, Turner has discussed several personal themes, including heartbreak, aging, the difficulties of touring, marriage, mental health difficulties, grief and substance misuse.
 Turner talked openly about his struggles with anxiety and cocaine addiction during the release cycle for FTHC.

 Turner has described himself as a "classical liberal" and a "centrist".
+His song "Sons of Liberty" was inspired by the philosophies of Adam Smith and Karl Popper.
+Turner was formerly an anarchist in his 20s and said in an interview with the New Statesman "my adolescent politics were all about anarchism and destroying things, the destruction of everything."
 He has a tattoo of ama-gi, Sumerian cuneiform for "freedom", on his left forearm.
-Turner received death threats following a news article from The Guardian that drew attention to his political outlook.
-In a subsequent Guardian interview, Turner clarified his views, "The non-Marxist British left is a fantastic tradition: it's all about non-conformism and voluntarism.
+Turner received death threats following a news article from The Guardian which quoted him describing himself as a libertarian, referring to socialism as "retarded", and believing that "leftist politics lead to the misery of many."
+In a subsequent Guardian interview, Turner clarified his views: "The non-Marxist British left is a fantastic tradition: it's all about non-conformism and voluntarism.
 The advances of the unions are great advances in human society."
+He condemned the "repugnant" British National Party for being "socially rightwing/racist" and having "authoritarian leftwing" economic policies.

+In a 2024 interview with The Freethinker, Turner stated that he does not believe in the supernatural and identifies with a broadly humanist outlook, describing nature as "super enough" without religious explanations.

 In 2013, Turner became a patron of the assisted dying campaign group Dignity in Dying.
 In 2016, he was appointed a patron of Humanists UK (formerly the British Humanist Association), which campaigns on a number of ethical and secularist issues, including assisted dying.

-Turner is a friend of Billy Bragg, noted for his left-wing politics.
-He performs at the Left Field at Glastonbury Festival.
+Turner is a friend of Billy Bragg.
+In 2013, the pair busked together to raise money for the homelessness charity Shelter.

-In the past, Turner was straight edge for five years, and was vegetarian for eleven years.
+In the past, Turner was straight edge for five years, and was vegetarian for 11 years.